“And the Truth Will Set You Free”

 the time I had graduated from high school and entered college I was actively

 drinking, partying and yes, continuing my involvement in homosexuality.
-After spending six years in the military I
+After six years of military service, I

 decided not to reenlist and so with my honorable discharge in hand, I headed